All About Laminate

 Laminate flooring is a composite made from multiple layers that have been fused together and imitates other natural flooring options like wood, tile and marble.
 Laminate layers always include a protective surface layer, a decorative layer, a layer of high-density fiberboard and a melamine resin layer.

-The protective surface layer is transparent and provides defense against everyday wear and tear like heavy furniture, animals and high heels.
+Surface Layer – the protective layer that is transparent and provides defense against everyday wear and tear like heavy furniture, animals and high heels.

-A High-density fiberboard (HDF) provides the core of the final product, giving it structural stability while also providing moisture resistance.
+High-density fiberboard (HDF) – the core of the final product, giving it structural stability while also providing moisture resistance.

 Additionally, some laminate flooring products include underlayment below the resin as a final layer.

 Underlayment is a key element when choosing laminate flooring.
 Different types of underlayments can provide one, several, or all, of the following; noise reduction, moisture protection, temperature insulation, the evening of imperfections in sub-flooring and minimization of flooring movement.